Semantical/Dated/README.md

 .package(url: "https://github.com/semantical/Dated.git", from: "0.0.1")
 ```

+> [!WARNING]
-> Warning: This package is in beta and breaking changes may occur in patch releases.
+> This package is in beta and breaking changes may occur in patch releases.

 ## Usage